Yush, Mazandaran

-Yush (یوش) is a village in Sheykh Fazlolah-e Nuri Rural District, Baladeh District, Nur County, Mazandaran province, Iran.
-At the 2006 census, its population was 154, in 57 families.
+Yush (یوش) (Note: Also romanized as Yūsh) is a village in Sheykh Fazlolah-e Nuri Rural District of Baladeh District in Nur County, Mazandaran province, Iran.

-Yush lies on the Alborz Mountains and is known as the birthplace of Nima Yooshij, an influential contemporary poet and the father of the new-era poem in Iran.
+Yush is the Alborz Mountains and is known as the birthplace of Nima Yooshij, an influential contemporary poet and the father of the new-era poem in Iran.

-On 28 May 2004 at 17:08 local time (12:38 UTC), it was the epicentre of the 6.3 Mazandaran-Qazvin earthquake, which left 35 dead and 400 injured.
+On 28 May 2004 at 17:08 local time (12:38 UTC), it was the epicenter of the 6.3 Mazandaran-Qazvin earthquake, which left 35 dead and 400 injured.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 154 in 57 households.
+The following census in 2011 counted 172 people in 70 households.
+The 2016 census measured the population of the village as 167 people in 69 households.